 Franklin D. Roosevelt – Scottish Terriers, German Shepherd, and others

 Roosevelt’s Scottish Terrier Fala is among the most popular presidential pets of all time.
 Along with Fala, Roosevelt had many other dogs but he was in love with Fala and in fact, Fala traveled with the president too many places and events.

 Harry S. Truman – An Unwanted Cocker Spaniel

 Harry Truman, the 33rd president of the US wasn’t a fan of dogs.
 While he was in office, a woman sent her a Cocker Spaniel puppy who was named Feller but Truman gave away the puppy to his physician.
 As a result, thousands of dog lovers across the US were angered and sent letters to the president asking for the reason.

 Eisenhower had a female Weimaraner named Heidi.
 Heidi was unfortunately banned from the White House after she had an accident on a rug worth $20,000 ($160k nowadays).
 After this costly accident, Eisenhower sent her back to his family farm in Pennsylvania.

 John F. Kennedy – A Plethora of Dogs and other Pets

 JFK was undoubtedly one of the most popular presidents in the US.
 He was a true animal lover and he had several dogs including an Irish Wolfhound, French Poodle, Welsh Terrier, a mutt, and a few others.
-He also had ponies, parakeets, hamsters, cat, canary, and rabbit.
+He also had ponies, parakeets, hamsters, a cat, a canary, and a rabbit.

 Lyndon B. Johnson – Beagles